martinpihrt/OSPy-plugins/plugins/automation_rules/README.md

 Automation Rules does not stop stations or execute control/safety actions.
 Existing monitoring and notification plug-ins remain independently usable.

+Version 1.0.4 adds enabled Pihrt and Shelly OSPy sensors as rule sources while preserving the read-only provider model.
 Version 1.0.3 displays every Boolean setting and notification channel as the same red/green sliding switch used by other OSPy plug-ins.
 Hovering over form fields, selectors, switches and action buttons shows a short localized description of the control.
 General switches are kept directly beside their